nanysylviane/JavaScript_DOM_Manipulation/README.md

 (StarterCode/static/js/data.js). his project allows users to filter the data for specific values using JavaScript, HTML, and CSS, and D3.js."

-The website contains a visualization dashboard with 7 pages and corresponding explanations.
-It was built using Bootstrap and CSS and deployed with Heroku.
 ## Dataset

 * [UFO Sightings Data](https://gt.bootcampcontent.com/GT-Coding-Boot-Camp/GTATL201902DATA3/blob/master/14-Intro-To-JavaScript/Homework/static/js/data.js)